arnauqb/arnauqb.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I'm presenting at the <a href="https://bioinference.github.io/2023/">BioInference 2023 Conference in Oxford</a>.
+I'm presenting at the <a href="https://bioinference.github.io/2023/">BioInference 2023 Conference</a> in Oxford.